DSAV-Dodeka/dodeka/README.md

 In `/dev` you can find `devdeploy.sh` and `down.sh`.
 By running `./devdeploy.sh` you start both the database and key-value store.

+### Staging and production

+For a complete setup including backend, first ensure the containers are built using GitHub Actions for the environment you want to deploy.
+Then, SSH into the cloud server you want to deploy it to.
+First, ensure Python, Docker (including Compose), gpg, GitHub CLI and bash are installed on the target server.
+Next, log into GitHub CLI with an account with access to this repository and the `dodekasecrets` repository.

+To deploy, simply clone this repository and enter the main directory.
+Make sure you have updated the repository recently with the newest deploy script versions.
+Then, run `./deploy.sh production` for production.
+If you replace "production" with "staging", by default it will reset the database, so be careful!
+To deploy the staging version without reset, run `./deploy.sh staging update`.

+It will ask you for the passphrase of `dodekasecrets`.
+Paste it in and press enter, the rest will then happen automatically!

+That's it!

 #### Syncing the test database

 A number of test databases are stored inside the `DSAV-Dodeka/backend` repository.
 Running the commands above creates an empty database.
 To populate it with the latest test values, run: